 Alexa Chung’s Style – Outfit #2 “Tuesday”

-On Tuesday, I went for this ‘all-neutrals’ outfit.
-In the pic above, Alexa is wearing a polka dot shirt, a black bralette, jeans, black booties, and a corduroy blazer.
+On Tuesday, I went for an ‘all-neutrals’ outfit, with a polka dot shirt, a black bralette, jeans, black booties, and a corduroy blazer.

 For the base of the outfit, I wore a pair of medium wash denim jeans and I borrowed a white shirt from my sister.
 Under the shirt, I wore a black bralette — mine isn’t quite as detailed as Alexa’s, but I thought the look was close enough.

 I didn’t have a corduroy blazer, but I have an oversized corduroy shirt in the same color, so I wore that instead.

 For shoes, I wore a pair of black booties I already had in my closet.

 For accessories, I grabbed a black purse.
 I also put on red lipstick and a very natural makeup look and did my hair like hers.

 Also Read: 17 Things to Keep in Your Purse

 Tuesday was… a roller coaster of a day.
 First of all, it was the warmest day of the week, thankfully!
 And secondly, I thought I was just dressing for a normal office day (my office is casual); instead I had to go run some errands for work and was on-the-go the whole morning.